Skip to main content

 2. Creating an instance of your contract

 With this pattern, contract code like the ERC20 standard can be put on the blockchain one single time, but instantiated any number of times.
-No need to continually upload the same source code over and waste space on the blockchain.
+No need to continually upload the same source code over and over, ultimately wasting space on the blockchain.

 1. Upload Contract Code to Canvas UI or polkadot.js portal